ChemSpace-LLC/Freedom_Space_3/README.md

 ```
 Each archive contains corresponding CSV files with computed SA/RA/AiZynthFinder scores used in the analysis.

 ---
-## 📊 Diversity & Physchem Analysis

-- All supporting datasets, UMAP embeddings, and plots are located in `diversity_and_physchem_analysis/`
-- Launch UMAP scripts using the files in `diversity_and_physchem_analysis/UMAP/`:
-  - `run_umap.sh`
-  - `umap_jaccard.py`

----

-### 📦 Requirements

-This module has been tested with the following packages and Python version:

-- `Python 3.13.0`
-- `rdkit 2024.9.2`
-- `pandas 2.2.3`
-- `umap 0.1.1`

----
 ## Enumeration & Synthons

+This module provides tools for compound enumeration.

 - Use `enumeration_example/enumeration.ipynb` for compound enumeration.
-- Synthons and reaction mappings are available under `synthons_example/`.
+- Synthons and reaction files are available under `synthons_example/`.

 ---

-### 📦 Requirements
+#### Requirements

-This module has been tested with the following packages and Python version:

 - `Python 3.13.0`
 - `rdkit 2024.9.2`
 - `pandas 2.2.3`
+-
 ---